 Type of Fibre Where is it found?
 What does it do?
-Insoluble fibre The skins of vegetables and fruitThe bran portion of whole grains Promotes regular bowel movements and a healthy digestive system.
+Insoluble fibre The skins of vegetables and fruit The bran portion of whole grains Promotes regular bowel movements and a healthy digestive system.
 Soluble Fibre Some vegetables, fruits, legumes, such as dried beans, peas Slows the digestion of food.
-This helps your child feel full for a longer time.
+This helps you feel full for a longer time.
 Lowers cholesterol levels.
 Controls blood glucose (sugar) levels.

-How can I increase the fibre in my child's meals and snacks?
+How can I increase the fibre in my meals and snacks?